KIPTOO-JOB/rental/README.md

 ## Features

 - View a list of real estate properties.
-- Add new properties via a form.
+- Add new properties via a form if you are the Land lord.
 - Responsive design for mobile and desktop views.
 - Interactive navigation menu for easy access to different sections.